nickrusso42518/zhong/README.md

   * `$ python play.py -m`: Technically accepted on any platform, but `-m` has no effect on non-MacOS systems (Windows, Linux, etc.)

+The `no_commit/` directory is ignored by `git` and can be used to store temporary CSV files.
+I use these to create private, personalized quizzes on my weak areas.

 Gameplay (not colorized) with comments in brackets:
 ```
 $ python play.py -q